 The public commonly associates sexual assault with rape, but all states have varying laws as to what this is legally defined as and what punishments different types of sexual assault carry.
 Even though a common characteristic of sexual violence is the lack of consent, the definition of this also varies in the legal system.
 As a result, many times, a victim is blamed for not saying no and this silences their ability to come forward.

 Sexual violence can happen to anyone, of any gender, and can occur at any point in life – from child sexual abuse to those later in life.
 Sexual violence can occur in a relationship or in a marriage.
-Sometimes in Asian cultures, it is assumed that sex is a duty and cannot be refused, so marital rape is accepted, even if it is not seen as such.
-In some culture, it is sometimes assumed that sex is a duty and cannot be refused.
+In some cultures, it is sometimes assumed that sex is a duty and cannot be refused.
 Even if sex is viewed this way, it is still considered marital rape.

 Because talking about sex itself is taboo in many societies, the barrier to disclose sexual violence is tremendous.
 Especially when a victim is made to believe either by a legal system or a culture or family member, that they are at fault for the acts, silence amongst survivors or an unwillingness to seek services is common.